Here are the top Institutional holders of SS&C Technologies Holdings Inc. (SSNC) shares

 Sponsored

-The stock witnessed a 17.91% gain in the last 1 month and extending the period to 3 months gives it a 26.93%, and is 0.70% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.32% over the week and 2.40% over the month.
+The stock witnessed a 11.39% gain in the last 1 month and extending the period to 3 months gives it a 16.81%, and is -0.97% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.50% over the week and 2.23% over the month.

 SS&C Technologies Holdings Inc. (SSNC) Analyst Forecasts